dylan-keyt/abcdigital/ARCHITECTURE.md

 # Architecture

-This file can be used to detail:
+Here are my notes on the following:

-* Architecture decisions.
+* Architecture decisions
-* Future implementation details that cannot (or should not!) be attempted in the alotted time.
+* Future implementation details that could not be completed in the alotted time.

 ## Tech/library decisions